damianhakert/damianhakert.github.io/source/posts/2016-05-01-secure-gitlab-pages-with-startssl.html.md

 #### Certificate Request

-- In the box **Please enter the full hostname for SSL certificate**, enter your domain name: you can enter only the root domain, enter the domain and some subdomains, and/or enter multiple domains (up to 5).
+- In the box **Please enter the full hostname for SSL certificate**, enter your domain name.
+There are a few options:
+   - you can enter only the root domain
+   - enter the root domain and some subdomains
+   - enter multiple domains (up to 5).

    Suggestion?
 Do one by one; if something goes wrong, it will be just one to fix.
 - Choose the first option: the radio button for PEM certificates **Generate by myself**.
 It will open a text area where you'll add the CSR we'll generate next.
 Leave the tab opened<a name="tab-step-1"></a>.

 ![StartCom - Certificate Wizard - CSR](/images/blogimages/startssl-gitlab-pages/startssl-gitlab-pages-gen-csr.png)